andrewmo15/CampusTravel/README.md

 # GT Travel
-# About
+## About
-This app is about
+The goal of this app is to help students at the Georgia Institute of Technology spend less money on